New York EXPLAINED

 Who actually runs New York, the city or the state?

 Both, and the split is the whole story.
 The Mayor and the 51-member City Council run City Hall: the NYPD, the schools, sanitation, the city budget.
-But Albany, meaning the Governor and the Legislature, controls the things that quietly decide daily life here: the MTA’s money, rent law, and a big share of school funding.
+But Albany, meaning the Governor and the Legislature, controls the things that decide daily life here: the MTA’s money, rent law, and a big share of school funding.
 So a New York story is almost never just a city story.

 What does the Mayor control versus the Governor, for my day-to-day?